Adas1601/QOSF_Cohort_11/README.md

 A small utility to prepare, display and validate normalized quantum state vectors (kets).

 This repository contains a compact Python implementation to create, display and test normalized quantum states for n qubits.
-It has a State_Preparation class helps construct a 2^n-dimensional state vector for n qubits from a list of complex amplitudes and shows the state both as a column vector and in Dirac (ket) notation.
+It has a ```State_Preparation``` class which helps construct a 2^n-dimensional state vector for n qubits from a list of complex amplitudes and shows the state both as a column vector and in Dirac (ket) notation.
 It also includes a test suite demonstrating the intended correctness checks (normalization, correct dimensionality, and error cases).

 ## Features
 * Accepts complex amplitudes for 2^n basis states and arranges them into a column vector.